Fueled/blockchain-playground/democracy/Readme.md

 ### Generate ABI

-In order to push to the blockchain we create an Application Binary Interface, which is a json file that maps your actions and data structures:
+In order to push to the blockchain we create an Application Binary Interface, which is a json file that maps your actions and data structures.

+## Intro into EOS database

+The EOS database is a special feature that enabled you to store data into the blockchain in a structural way.
+Under the hood EOS uses the Boost `multi_index_container` library.

+### Structuring your tables
+The EOS database tables can be formatted by `struct` data type, in these structures you are able to define the naming and type definition of your properties of that table.

+### Working with vectors
+Todo

+### Querying your data
+Todo

+### Persisting & Modifying
+Todo

+### Under the hood
+Todo